E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/Lattice_Boltzmann/external_chemical_potential_gradient/readme.rst

 available at: `<https://github.com/ludwig-cf/ludwig/tree/master/docs/tutorial>`_.
 Specifically, an example of the input file for a binary fluid simulation with externally imposed chemical potential gradient is available at:
 `<https://github.com/ludwig-cf/ludwig/blob/develop/tests/regression/d3q19-short/serial-muex-st1.inp>`_.
-The externally imposed chemical potential gradient is specified in the input file, by the following lines, e.g.:
+The externally imposed chemical potential gradient is specified in the input file, by the following lines:

 .. code:: bash